antor-arif/html-pdf-converter/README.md

 1. Ensure that Puppeteer is correctly installed.
 2. Check for Node.js version compatibility (Node.js 16 or higher).
 3. Verify that your HTML content is valid.
+4. Ensure Puppeteer dependencies (like Chromium) are accessible in production environments (e.g., Docker or CI/CD pipelines).

 For additional help, consult the Puppeteer [Troubleshooting Guide](https://pptr.dev/troubleshooting).